apache/pulsar/site2/docs/admin-api-non-partitioned-topics.md

 ### Create

-Non-partitioned topics in Pulsar must be explicitly created.
+Non-partitioned topics in Pulsar must be explicitly created ???
 When creating a new non-partitioned topic you need to provide a name for the topic.

 > #### Note